Manage risk-based authentication (RBA) settings

 How risk-based authentication works

-- Expected locations Identity as a Service determines whether the user’s IP is on the expected location list.
+- Expected locations.
+IDaaS checks whether the user's IP address is on the expected locations list.

-- Private IP addresses Identity as a Service determines whether the user’s IP is public or private.
+- Private IP addresses.
+IDaaS checks whether the user's IP address is public or private.

-- IP Blocklist Runs only if the preliminary tests conclude that the user’s IP address does not match one of the expected locations (the expected locations allow list applies before the IP address blocklist).
+- IP Blocklist.
+Runs only if the user's IP address does not match an expected location.
+The expected locations allow list is evaluated before the IP blocklist.

-- Country Blocklist Runs only if the preliminary tests conclude that the user’s IP address does not match one of the expected locations, and the IP address is public (since only public IP address can belong to a particular country).
+- Country Blocklist.
+Runs only if the user's IP address does not match an expected location and the IP address is public, because only public IP addresses map to countries.

-- Location History Runs only if the preliminary tests conclude that the user’s IP address does not match one of the expected locations.
+- Location History.
+Runs only if the user's IP address does not match an expected location.

-- Velocity Runs only if the user's policy setting Check Velocity is set to yes, and Identity as a Service determines that the user’s IP address is public.
-(Private IP addresses are of the form
+- Velocity.
+Runs only if Check Velocity is set to yes and the user's IP address is public.
+Private IP addresses are

-Based on the results of these tests and other resource rule conditions, such as transaction context conditions, the user authenticating is assigned a low, medium, or high-risk score.
-That score defines the level of authentication required from the user when authenticating to an application as defined by the application resource rule.
-See Create resource rules for more information.
+Based on these test results and other resource rule conditions, such as transaction context, IDaaS assigns the user a low, medium, or high risk score.
+This score determines the authentication level required by the application resource rule.
+For more information, see Create and manage resource rules.

-The Expected Locations list contains recognized locations that your Identity as a Service users are expected to log in from.
-Identity as a Service provides two expected location lists:
+The Expected Locations list contains locations that IDaaS users are expected to sign in from.
+IDaaS provides two expected location lists:

-- System-wide expected locations list (defined in the Risk-based authentication settings).
+- A system-wide expected locations list, configured in Risk-based authentication settings.

-- For example, if a user authenticates from a location that is not on the system-wide list, but is on the user's personal expected location list, the location is accepted.
+- If a location is not on the system-wide list but is on the user's personal list, the location is accepted.

-- When a user logs in from a location on the Expected Location list (the system-wide list or user list), the Source IP, Geolocation and Location History / Known Location risk-based authentication tests are skipped.
-The tests related to the Date / Time, Machine ID, Travel Velocity, and potentially Transactions Items resource rule conditions are still performed.
+- If a user signs in from a location on either expected locations list, the Source IP, Geolocation, and Location History / Known Location tests are skipped.
+Tests related to Date / Time, Machine ID, Travel Velocity, and potentially Transaction Items resource rule conditions still run.

-Each entry for a public address in an expected location list can include one or more of:
+Each entry for a public address in an expected locations list can include one or more of:

 - Country